Martiless/flawlesscooking/README.md

 # Flawless Cooking Cookery School

 This website is designed for a fictional cooking school based in Cork, Ireland.
 It is complete with an enquiry form for potential clients to get in contact with the school, an about section to tell people a little about the teacher and a gallery page which shows images of past students to the school.
 There is also a recipes page with a sample brownie recipe.
 This page also contains a downloadable version of the recipe and a video on how to make a flaxseed egg for anyone who would like to make a vegan-friendly version of the brownie.

 This website has been created as the first Milestone project for Code Institute's Full Stack Software Development Diploma.
+It was built using HTML and CSS.
+GitPod was used for writing the code for this website, as well as commiting and pushing to GitHub.
+GitHub was then used to store the project after it had been pushed from GitPod.
+Once all the code had been written, GitPages was then used to deploy the website.

 ![Am I Responsive](assets/readme-images/am-i-responsive.png)